tendermint/tendermint/spec/abci/apps.md

 QueryState should be set to the latest `DeliverTxState` at the end of every `Commit`, ie. after the full block has been processed and the state committed to disk.
 Otherwise it should never be modified.

+Tendermint Core currently uses the Query connection to filter peers upon connecting, according to IP address or node ID.
+For instance, returning non-OK ABCI response to either of the following queries will cause Tendermint to not connect to the corresponding peer:

+- `p2p/filter/addr/<ip addr>`, where `<ip addr>` is an IP address.
+- `p2p/filter/id/<id>`, where `<is>` is the hex-encoded node ID (the hash of the node's p2p pubkey).

+Note: these query formats are subject to change!

 ### Snapshot Connection